 We humans are the only species on earth, who know that it knows (phrase Mr. Leen Mees) and we should, in my opinion, respect this fact with utmost care.
 As mentioned, human being’s conscious does not make our species superior.
 At the same time we don’t have to feel inferior either.
 We have a right to exist, and fight for this existence, as much as any other living creature on this beautiful planet.

-Our right to fight for our existence as a species is possible without causing irreversible damage to each other and to the plane we live upon.
+Our right to fight for our existence as a species is possible without causing irreversible damage to each other and to the planet we live upon.
 However, denying suffering and decay is denying the circle of life.
 Despite our consciousness, we are animals; death is inevitable.
 That doesn’t mean we should take more as needed and thus always with the utmost respect for nature, since we are part of it.

 Existing on this planet myself for over four decades, I became aware, we are never done learning.
 Doing my best to stay open to new ideas myself; to keep balance between current society (with all the modern knowledge, techniques, possibilities) and the natural needs of myself as a unique human being, a woman, a spouse, a devoted friend for creatures of my choice, a multi-disciplinary guidance practitioner, a connecter, a blogger.